-Purpose

-This Safeguarding: Preventing Extremism and Radicalisation Policy is part of our commitment to keeping children safe.
+- 1 Purpose - 1.1 This Safeguarding: Preventing Extremism and Radicalisation Policy is part of our commitment to keeping children safe.
 Since the Education and Inspections Act 2006, schools have a duty to promote community cohesion.
-Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism.

-Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
-From 1 July 2015, schools became subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("CTSA 2015") in exercising their functions, "...to have due regard to the need to prevent people from being drawn into terrorism".

-Safeguarding children from all risks of harm is an important part of a school's work and protecting them from extremism is one aspect of that.
-The duty to prevent children and young people being radicalised is set out in the following documents:

-- Counter Terrorism & Security Act (2015, as amended) - Keeping Children Safe in Education (September 2016, as amended) - Working Together to Safeguard Children (March 2015, as amended) - Prevent Duty Guidance: for England and Wales (March 2015) Revised July 2015 and as amended - The Prevent duty: Departmental advice for schools and childminders (June 2015, as amended) - The use of social media for on-line radicalisation (July 2015, as amended)
+Over the last few years, global events have led to a growth of extremist viewpoints, including advocacy of violent extremism. - 1.2 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
+From 1 July 2015, schools became subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 ("CTSA 2015") in exercising their functions, "...to have due regard to the need to prevent people from being drawn into terrorism". - 1.3 Safeguarding children from all risks of harm, including those children in the EYFS is an important part of a school's work and protecting them from extremism is one aspect of that.
+The duty to prevent children and young people being radicalised is set out in the following documents: - Counter Terrorism & Security Act (2015, as amended) - Keeping Children Safe in Education (September 2016, as amended) - Working Together to Safeguard Children (March 2015, as amended) - Prevent Duty Guidance: for England and Wales (March 2015) Revised July 2015 and (as amended) - The Prevent Duty: Departmental advice for schools and childminders (June 2015, as amended) - The Use of Social Media for on-line radicalisation (July 2015, as amended)

-Non-statutory guidance
+1.4 Non-statutory guidance

-- Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (DfE 2014, as amended) - Improving the spiritual, moral, social and cultural (SMSC) development of pupils: supplementary information (DfE 2014, as amended) - How Social Media is used to encourage travel to Syria and Iraq (Home Office)

-Ethos

-We ensure that through our school vision, aims, rules, diverse curriculum and teaching, we promote tolerance and respect for all cultures, faiths and lifestyles.
-The Cognita Assistant Director for Education, on behalf of the proprietor, ensures that this ethos is reflected and implemented effectively in school policy and practice and that there are effective risk assessments in place to safeguard and promote students' welfare.
+- Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools (DfE 2014, as amended) - Improving the spiritual, moral, social and cultural (SMSC) development of pupils: supplementary information (DfE 2014, as amended) - How Social Media is used to encourage travel to Syria and Iraq (Home Office) - 2 Ethos - 2.1 We ensure that through our school vision, aims, rules, diverse curriculum and teaching, we promote tolerance and respect for all cultures, faiths and lifestyles.
+The Cognita Assistant Director for Education, on behalf of the proprietor, ensures that this ethos is reflected and implemented effectively in school policy and practice and that there are effective risk assessments in place to safeguard and promote pupils' welfare. - 3 Risk Assessment - 3.1 After taking advice from the Local Authority Prevent Officer we assess the risk of radicalisation to be medium.

-Risk Assessment

-We assess the risk of radicalisation to be medium.

-We will carry out an annual risk assessment which will identify the risk of pupils being drawn into terrorism or extremism.
-This risk assessment will look at the general risks affecting children and young people in the local area and the specific risks which may affect groups or individuals within the school and it will propose measures to mitigate and manage these risks.
+- 3.2 We will carry out an annual risk assessment which will identify the risk of pupils being drawn into terrorism or extremism.
+This risk assessment will look at the general risks affecting children and young people in the local area and the specific risks which may affect groups or individuals within the school and it will propose measures to mitigate and manage these risks. - 4 Responsibilities and Training - 4.1 The Cognita Assistant Director of Education, on behalf of the proprietor, will liaise with the Head and the Prevent Lead on matters relating to the Prevent duty and will monitor and evaluate the school's compliance with this duty, primarily by way of updates from the Designated Safeguarding Lead (DSL).
+The proprietor will conduct an annual review of safeguarding, which includes the school's compliance with its Prevent Duty.

-Responsibilities and training

-The Cognita Assistant Director of Education, on behalf of the proprietor, will liaise with the SPOC, the Headmaster and the DSL on matters relating to the Prevent duty and will monitor and evaluate the school's compliance with this duty, primarily by way of updates from the Designated Safeguarding Lead (DSL).
-The Headmaster will conduct an annual review of safeguarding, which includes the school's compliance with its Prevent duty.

-The Headmaster will:
+4.2 The proprietor will:

-Ensure that this policy is understood and effectively implemented by staff throughout the school;

-- Ensure that the SPOC undergoes appropriate Prevent duty training which is refreshed at least every two years; and - Ensure that the school's Prevent policies and procedures and general safeguarding arrangements take into account the policies and procedures of Local Safeguarding Children's Boards ("LSCBs").
+- Ensure that this policy is understood and effectively implemented by staff throughout the school; - Ensure that the Prevent Lead undergoes appropriate Prevent duty training which is refreshed at least every two years; and - Ensure that the school's Prevent policies and procedures and general safeguarding arrangements take into account the policies and procedures of Local Safeguarding Partners.

-The SPOC will:
+4.3 The Prevent Lead will: